Magento vs Shopify: ECommerce Platforms Comparison

 Neither platform charges a setup fee.
 Shopify offers a 14-day free trial, during which you can cancel without any risk.
 Since Magento is open-source, it of course does not charge a setup fee.

+We obviously need to include the ecommerce price comparison.
 Shopify does charge a fee per transaction, either through their own payment gateway, or as a transaction fee if you bring your own processor.
 If you use your own payment gateway, their pricing is as follows:

 - Lite Plan ($9 per month): 2% per transaction